livereload/livereload-plugins/README.md

           //     e.g. imagine mytemplate.tpl.haml which you want compiled into mytemplate.tpl
           "DestinationExtension": "css",

+          // Set to "true" to disable this compiler by default.
+Intended for compilers which
+          // double as view template languages (think Jade or HAML).
+          "Optional": true,

           // a script to launch; see below for various available substitutions "CommandLine": [
             "$(node)",